Queryable Encryption

 Now you can start using encrypted fields in your Django models.

 Encrypted fields may be used to protect sensitive data like social security numbers, credit card information, or personal health information.
-With Queryable Encryption, you can also perform queries on encrypted fields.
-To use encrypted fields in your models, import the necessary field types from django_mongodb_backend.models and define your models as usual.

 Here are models based on the Python Queryable Encryption Tutorial: